tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 Understanding the terminologies related to debugging and debuggers is crucial for effective software development.
 Here are explanations for key terms:

-- **Logging**:
+Logging:
-The practice of recording information, such as variable values or messages, during the execution of a program for debugging and analysis purposes.
+: The practice of recording information, such as variable values or messages, during the execution of a program for debugging and analysis purposes.
 Logging can be associated with both static analysis and dynamic analysis, depending on the context in which it is used.
-  * **Error Logging**: Logging specifically focused on recording errors and exceptions. _Use Cases_: Facilitating postmortem analysis of errors in production.
+  - **Error Logging**: Logging specifically focused on recording errors and exceptions. _Use Cases_: Facilitating postmortem analysis of errors in production.
-  * **Audit Logging**: Logging events for security and compliance purposes. _Use Cases_: Recording user activities for security audits.
+  - **Audit Logging**: Logging events for security and compliance purposes. _Use Cases_: Recording user activities for security audits.

-- **Memory Leak**:
+Memory Leak:
-A condition where a program allocates memory but fails to release it, leading to a gradual increase in the program's memory usage.
+: A condition where a program allocates memory but fails to release it, leading to a gradual increase in the program's memory usage.

-- **Exception Handling**:
+Exception Handling:
-The process of managing and responding to exceptions (errors or unexpected situations) that occur during program execution.
+: The process of managing and responding to exceptions (errors or unexpected situations) that occur during program execution.
 Debuggers often provide features to handle exceptions.

-- **Race Condition**:
+Race Condition:
-A race condition occurs when the behavior of a program depends on the relative timing of events, often leading to unpredictable outcomes.
+: A race condition occurs when the behavior of a program depends on the relative timing of events, often leading to unpredictable outcomes.
 Debugging race conditions can be challenging.

-- **Live Debugging**:
+Live Debugging:
-Debugging a program while it is actively handling real-world data and events.
+: Debugging a program while it is actively handling real-world data and events.
 Live debugging is often performed on systems that are in production.